janina-rinke/HGT_in_ants/README.md

 In this folder, the main analyses for HGT candidates can be found.
 All scripts have been written in RStudio 4.3.1.

 #### GAGA HGT finder analysis
+Identification of HGTs with protein-coding hits and conduction of overview plots for all HGT candidates detected by the automated HGT finder pipeline.
+These overview plots were used as a starting point for all downstream analyses and to determine filters for the identification of true HGTs.
 ```bash
 ./r_scripts/00_analyseLGTs.Rmd
 ```